generate_before_header

 About

-Ten Republican residents of Wisconsin attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the Jan.
-6. 2021 certification process.
+Ten Republican Party leaders and other activists in Wisconsin attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the January 6, 2021, certification process.

-According to the Wisconsin Examiner, then-Senate Majority Leader Scott Fitzgerald reserved a room in the Capitol for the Wisconsin fake electors to meet and sign their false votes.
+According to the Wisconsin Examiner, then-Senate Majority Leader Scott Fitzgerald (R) reserved a room in the capitol for the Wisconsin fake electors to meet and sign their false votes.
 On May 17, 2022, two Democratic electors sued the 10 Republican fake electors for their role in the scheme.

-According to the Wisconsin Examiner, the 10 fake electors gathered in secret at the Wisconsin state Capitol in Madison on Dec.
-14, 2020, and mailed signed, notarized certificates to Congress and the National Archives purporting to be official Electoral College votes for Trump.
+The Wisconsin Examiner reported that the 10 fake electors gathered in secret at the Wisconsin state Capitol in Madison on December 14, 2020, and mailed signed, notarized certificates to Congress and the National Archives purporting to be official Electoral College votes for Trump.

 “This is unlawful,” writes reporter Mel Brooks.
 “State law clearly prohibits the impersonation of public officials and the creation of fraudulent state documents.
 It was also no joke: The fraudulent electors went to great lengths to make their fraudulent documents look like the real ones.
 They signed their names to certify they were ‘the duly elected and qualified Electors’ from the State of Wisconsin.
 They declared that they had met ‘to perform the duties enjoined upon us,’ even though state law assigned to others the ‘duty’ of casting those electoral votes.
 The fraudulent electors then mailed a fake Certificate of the Vote to the U.S. Senate, in the apparent hope that Congress would count that one, instead of the proper one, on Jan.
 6.”